Alpha stage: testing hypotheses

 Use a static-site generator

-Use a static-site generator (for example, Jekyll).
+You can use a static-site generator (for example, Jekyll).

 It is also easy for designers to make changes directly to the prototype, without having to wait on a developer to make changes.